n1r7/compliance/README.md

 # WHAT WE DO

 The Libra Payment System was designed to be secure and safe.
-Because the Libra database is based on merkle trees, each transaction on the network is referenceable, and each component of each transaction is verified.
+Because the Libra database is based on Merkle trees, each transaction on the network is referenceable, and each component of each transaction is verified.
 These unique properties strengthen and streamline risk and compliance processes.

 The safest payment system is one based on trust.
 If members share information and work together to fight financial crime, the system itself becomes safer and more efficient.
 Information sharing programs exist to assist in the fight against financial crime.
 However, those programs are inefficient due to a lack of central governance, standards, and accountability.
-Novi seeks to avoid these shorcomings.
+Novi seeks to avoid these shortcomings.

 To effectively fight financial crime, Libra members must:
 - Collectively validate users of the network
 - Share intelligence and detection models
 - Work together to continuously improve

 Novi's AML program is based on trust.
-Much like Libra, it uses distributed ledgers and merkle trees to ensure appropriate information is collected and verified, and available for review.
+Much like Libra, it uses distributed ledgers and Merkle trees to ensure appropriate information is collected and verified, and available for review.
 - We verify all users, so they can transact quickly and with confidence
 - We review every transaction, so Libra can remain secure and safe
 - We communicate with our regulators and collaborate with peers on building effective controls